apache/dolphinscheduler/docs/docs/en/guide/task/sql.md

 ## Parameter Rendering

-SQL task renders custom parameters in the SQL text before submitting it to the datasource through JDBC `Statement`.
+SQL task replaces custom-parameter placeholders in the SQL text before submitting it to the datasource through JDBC `Statement`.

-- `${name}` renders a SQL literal by default: string/date/time/timestamp values are wrapped in single quotes and embedded single quotes are escaped, while numeric and boolean values are rendered without quotes.
-- `LIST` values render as comma-separated SQL literals, for example `id in (${ids})` can become `id in (1,'a')`.
-- When `${name}` is part of an identifier, for example `create table test_${bizDate}`, the value is rendered as an identifier fragment without extra quotes.
-- `!{name}` keeps raw text replacement semantics for SQL fragments that must not be quoted automatically.
-Use it only for trusted SQL fragments because DolphinScheduler does not escape raw text replacements.
+- Both `${name}` and `!{name}` insert the parameter value as text.
+DolphinScheduler does not add quotes, escape characters, interpret the parameter type, or otherwise adapt the value to a database dialect.
+- Write datasource-specific SQL syntax, including any required quotes, in the SQL statement or parameter value.
+Only use trusted parameter values because text replacement does not prevent SQL injection.
+- Rendering scans the source SQL once.
+Placeholder-like text introduced by a parameter value is not rendered again.
-- If a placeholder refers to a missing custom parameter, the SQL task fails fast instead of leaving the placeholder unresolved.
+- If a source placeholder is unclosed or refers to a missing custom parameter, the SQL task fails before submitting the statement to the datasource.

 ## Task Example